Small errors in random zeroth-order optimization are imaginary: Appendix

-which are truncations of the corresponding Riemann zeta functions.
+which are obtained by truncating the series that defines the Riemann zeta function.

-\paragraph*{Acknowledgements} WJ and DK are supported by the Swiss National Science Foundation under the NCCR Automation, grant agreement~51NF40\_180545.
+\textbf{Acknowledgements} WJ and DK are supported by the Swiss National Science Foundation under the NCCR Automation, grant agreement 51NF40\_180545.
 MCY is supported by the Hong Kong Research Grants Council under the grant 25302420.
-WJ likes to thank Prof. Nemirovski for the supplied reference material and Prof. Faulwasser for the introduction to the imaginary trick.
+WJ wishes to thank Prof. Arkadi Nemirovski for the supplied reference material, Prof. Timm Faulwasser for the pointer to the imaginary trick and Roland Schwan for fruitful discussions.